Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Results

 \subsubsection{Results}

 \fref{fig:Indoor_l2d} shows the mean and median distance errors in centimeters, for varying perturbation lengths~$L_p$ with Feature~1.
 For $L_p=1$, the unperturbed and perturbed performance is the same (approximately 8\,cm mean and 4\,cm median distance error).
 As for the indoor dataset, increasing the perturbation length causes the mean and median distance errors to increase rapidly but saturate already for $L_P\geq8$.
 The saturation effect comes from the probability maps which bound the possible position estimates in the relatively small area.
-As for the outdoor dataset, the white-box attack causes the strongest perturbation, whereas the random attack has the lowest impact.
+As for the outdoor dataset, the white-box attack causes the strongest perturbation {as it has perfect knowledge of the positioning pipeline,} whereas the random attack has the lowest impact {but without requiring any model knowledge}.
 The random attack can still achieve distance errors of more than 63\,cm on average and 54\,cm on median.
-The white-box attack has a 5\,cm to 6\,cm advantage over the random attack; the other two attacks yield 2\,cm to 3\,cm.
+The white-box attack has a 5\,cm to 6\,cm advantage over the random attack; the other two attacks yield 2\,cm to 3\,cm. {Note that the impacts of adversarial attacks to the indoor scenario are significantly smaller compared to the outdoor scenario in \fref{sec:outdoordataset}, which is due to the facts that (i) the probability maps used in our positioning pipeline bound the space of position estimates (and the space is much smaller for the indoor dataset) and (ii) the specific scenario, which determines the CSI dataset, affects the efficacy of our attacks.}

 \fref{fig:Indoor_2rate} shows the impact of our attacks to the per-subcarrier rate $R$.
 We see that the unperturbed model for $L_p=1$ achieves a rate of approximately $R=3.27$\,b/subcarrier at 10\,dB SNR.
 By increasing the distance errors with a perturbation length of $L_p=8$, the rate drops only marginally, i.e., to about $R=3$\,b/subcarrier, but causes positioning errors of over $50$\,cm.
 From this result we infer that the impact of adversarial attacks on quality-of-service is negligible and unlikely to be noticed, especially since automatic retransmission often hides such marginal performance losses.